Tox-Mod/Tox-Mod-Docs/README.md

 <h2 align='center'>Self Hosting</h2>
 <p align="center">
-  • Support will <strong>not</strong> be offered for Self-Hosting any instances of the Tox Mod Bot Dumentation.
+  • Support will <strong>not</strong> be offered for Self-Hosting any instances of the Tox Mod Bot Documentation.
  <br /><br />
   • You are not permitted to use, modify or publish this code without my express permission.
 </p>